Categories: Lease Accounting

 7. The components of any loss associated with an impairment

-Ready for GASB 96
+Ready to Get GASB 96 Compliant?

 Meeting the compliance standards for GASB 96 requires consistency, accuracy and the collection of your portfolio data — specifically information surrounding SBITAs.
 At the same time, evaluating accounting software solutions will allow you to implement a solution that will allow you to meet the standards outlined in GASB 96.
+Visual Lease provides a lease accounting software that simplifies the complexities of GASB 96 compliance.
+Whether you’re in the early stages of implementation or looking to optimize your existing process, Visual Lease can support your journey to full GASB 96 compliance with confidence.

 Visual Lease